 For overtime of more than one hour, a 30-minute rest break is taken before the start of the overtime work.
 In addition, a 30-minute rest break is taken for every three hours of actual overtime work.

-18. Overtime during shift work
+18. Overtime on shift work

 For overtime for employees on shift work, overtime allowance is paid in addition to the applicable shift allowance.
+Cf. clause 4 in the shift work agreement page 106.